perebaj/jjhandbook/notes/rust/README.md

 This is because the stack is faster than the heap.
 Less overhead logic is needed to manage the stack!

+In the heap, on the other hand, the memory is less organized.
+When you put data on the heap, you request a certain amount of space.
+The operating system finds an empty spot in the heap that is big enough, marks it as being in use, and returns a pointer, which is the address of that location.
+This process is called allocating on the heap and is sometimes abbreviated as just allocating.

 ### ownership rules

 - Each value in Rust has a variable that's called its owner.